zhangyake-123/FinanceApp/README.md

 - As a user, I want to be able to **delete a transaction** from my ledger if I made a mistake.
 - As a user, I want to be able to **view my expenses grouped by category** (e.g., Shopping, Food, Entertainment).
 - As a user, I want to be able to **view summaries of my income and expenses over different time periods** (e.g., weekly, monthly, yearly).
-- As a user, I want to have the option to **save my data** to a file.
+- As a user, I want to optionally **save the entire ledger (all transactions)** to a JSON file from the menu so I can keep my data.
-- As a user, I want to have the option to **load my data** from a file and continue where I left off.
+- As a user, I want to optionally **load my ledger** from a JSON file and resume exactly where I left off last time.